How To Do Better At Golf Without Lessons (TOP 15 Tips & Proven Ways)

 How Can I Learn Golf Without Lessons

-Learning golf without lessons is totally possible even if you’re a complete beginner.
 Here’s a simple, smart plan to help you get started on your own:

-I Don’t Know Where To Begin To Start Golf Play
+I Don’t Know Where to Begin to Start Golf Play

 Start by learning the golf swing basics, rules of golf, and golf course etiquette.
 Watch free YouTube videos from channels like Rick Shiels Golf or Me and My Golf.
 These cover grip, stance, posture, and beginner drills.